How to Play Rabbit in Golf

 What Is the Rabbit Game?

-Think of the rabbit as a token that gets passed around the group.
+Think of the rabbit as a token that moves around the group.
 At the start of the round, the rabbit is "loose" — nobody has it.
 The first player to win a hole outright (lowest score, no ties) catches the rabbit.
-Once you have it, you need to hold it for three consecutive holes without anyone else winning a hole.
-If you hold it for three holes, you win the round.

 How to Set Up

-- Set the points: Each player puts a set amount into the pool (typically 2–10 points).
-This is the prize for successfully holding the rabbit.
+1. Set the points: Each player puts a set amount into the pool (typically 2–10 points).
+There are two pools — one for the front nine, one for the back nine.

 How Scoring Works